Asphalt 3D: Reception

 Asphalt 3D has received negative reviews from critics, holding an average score of 47% at GameRankings and 43/100 at Metacritic, based on 30 and 37 reviews respectively.
 The game was described by critics as "an absolute joke", "a buggy mess" and "truly horrible" due to "terrible physics, stiff controls and poor graphics", along with frame rate issues and glitches.

-IGNs Martin Robinson stated that "a game can't even be bothered to stream its own pre-rendered intro smoothly".
+IGN's Martin Robinson stated that "a game can't even be bothered to stream its own pre-rendered intro smoothly".
 Although praising of its "decent car models", GameTrailers noted that it "suffers from choppy performance, lots of pop-in, laughable animations, and tire marks that float above the road in 3D.
 It's as if it was made merely to look good in screen shots."
 Justin Towell of GamesRadar felt that the "angular scenery are reminiscent of the N64".
 The review said overall "So what can I say in summary?
 It's a £39.99 inferior remix of a £2.99 iPhone game with bad sound, bad graphics and shockingly slapdash collision logic.
 Not only is it the worst game of the 3DS' launch line-up, it's a contender for the title of 'worst launch game of all time'.
 Worse than Pen Pen.
 Worse than Tama.
 Worse even than Altered Beast.
 Do I really need to say it?
 Avoid."
 Nintendo World Report staff writer Josh Max complained of its lack of tutorial sections and stated that it "does nothing to represent the capabilities of the Nintendo 3DS".
 In their buyer's guide, NWR writer Matthew Blundon and director Neal Ronaghan stated that "when there are far better racers available, namely Ridge Racer 3D, why waste your money on an inferior product such as Asphalt 3D?"